zoe-becker/multiplayer-word-search/docs/backendDataStructures.md

         - boardRetrieved: whether or not the player has retrieved the game board from the server
         - isHost: whether or not the player is the host
         - score: score for this player
+- dbUpdated: whether the database has been updated with data from this game (true/false)
 ### Lobby instance file (lobbyData.json)
 - instanceExpiration: UTC timestamp of when the instance is eligible to be deleted from the server
 - players: same as players in puzzle.json